psych-214-fall-2016/project-red/report/report.md

 ![landmarks]
 (figures/sub-10225.png)

-One of the hypotheses we made after visual inspection is that is it likely that there is a clear link from the skull stripping process to 'drift' in the landmarks from where we expected them to be.
-In the three following subjects (sub-10217, sub-10171, sub-10189)2, we see a clear drift of all of the landmarks, which we believe comes from the skull stripping process clipping off parts of the brain.
+The landmark alignment isn't perfect, but looks fairly close for the above subjects.
+However, in the three following subjects (sub-10217, sub-10171, sub-10189), we see a clear drift of all of the landmarks in the same upward direction.
+We predict this comes from the skull stripping process clipping off parts of the brain.

 ![landmarks]
 (figures/sub-10217.png)